Zookal/dataengineer_test/ANSWERS.md

 ```

 3. I haven't impelented my idea here, and chose to do it as part of future improvements.
-But the idea is to shift the median/mean of the dates to be centered at the previous' year.
+But the idea is to shift the median/mean of the dates to be centered at a new center date.
 The pseudocode can be:
    1. Convert the dates to unix timestamp
    2. Calculate the mean or median of those timestamps, depending on data knowledge, but we can use the
       mean for now.
    3. Measure the distance between each dates versus the mean date ie.
         * ```x_i - mean_x``` for all i in the dataset.
-   4. In our use case we are interested in the dates
+   4. In our use case we are interested with the dates from the
-      past 2 years, so we can use this to define our new center date which is 2020-06-15 for our use case.
+      past 2 years, so we can use this to define our new center date which is approx. 2020-06-15 for our use
+      case.
    5. Use the distance and our defined center date to shift the old dates' distribution.
-        * ```old_timestamps + convert_to_timestamp(new_date)```
+        * ```old_timestamp + convert_to_timestamp(new_date)``` where old_timestamp can either be positive
+          (above the mean) or negative (below the mean)
    6. This will give us date range values that can be either above the mean, or below the mean.

 ### Scheduling the Process